Pet Vaccinations At New Shackle Island Veterinary Hospital

 What Vaccinations Are For

 Vaccinations provide your pet with immunity against diseases and conditions that cause health issues.
 These preventative measures are done according to a schedule, to ensure your pet has protection throughout their life from distressing symptoms.
 These vaccinations will not only protect your pet, but will also protect animals your pet comes into contact with from contracting conditions that cause health problems.

 Core Pet Vaccinations For Cats And Dogs

 Both cats and dogs require rabies Pet Vaccinations by law to keep them safe from this inflicting disease.
 Core vaccines for cats include feline herpes virus type I, feline calicivirus and rabies.
-Dogs are prone to heartworm disease, making this an immunization to ask our vet about during your pet's routine checkups.
 Core vaccines for dogs include canine parvovirus, canine hepatitis, distemper and rabies.

 When To Vaccinate Your Pet